kasslent/clc-digital-skills/_lessons/module-5.1.md

 ##jQuery Click Events

 Often, JavaScript is used to handle events that require the user to click first, before something happens.
-Also, using a click event can control *when* the effects happen insted of being executed right away.
+Also, using a click event can control *when* the effects happen instead of being executed right away.

 Instead of the browser running the event right away, a click event is triggered only when a selected item is clicked by the user.